-Failing to manage such risks provides cybercriminals with opportunities for launching massive cyberattacks.
-But fortunately a cybersecurity risk assessment allows a business to detect existing risks.
+Failing to manage such risks provides cybercriminals with opportunities for launching massive attacks.
+But fortunately, a cybersecurity risk assessment allows a business to detect existing threats.
 A cybersecurity risk assessment also facilitates risk analysis and evaluation to identify vulnerabilities with higher damage potential.
-As a result, a business can identify suitable controls for addressing the risks.
+As a result, a company can identify suitable controls for addressing the risks.

 A cybersecurity risk assessment has the following importance: